-4.2.18 The Neighbourhood Plan seeks to ensure that Saffron Walden can accommodate a diverse range of age groups and types of households, and that it can retain second generations of residents.
-Over the plan period, the SWNP seeks to rebalance the supply of housing towards smaller homes, in line with local demand, which is in itself in line with national trends.

-4.2.19 Development is irreversible and the SWNP wishes to ensure that best possible use of land is achieved to support the future sustainability of the parish.
+- 4.2.18 The Neighbourhood Plan seeks to ensure that Saffron Walden can accommodate a diverse range of age groups and types of households, and that it can retain second generations of residents.
+Over the plan period, the SWNP seeks to rebalance the supply of housing towards smaller homes, in line with local demand, which is in itself in line with national trends. - 4.2.19 Development is irreversible and the SWNP wishes to ensure that best possible use of land is achieved to support the future sustainability of the parish.
 Open land has a social, economic and environmental value, and this value should only be lost to development if on balance the benefits of the development outweigh the benefits of the open land.
 If the type of development required by the planning policies is not immediately deemed viable then it is preferable to pause development rather than to continue with inappropriate development.
-Inappropriate development uses up valuable land to the long-term detriment of the parish.
+Inappropriate development uses up valuable land to the long-term detriment of the parish. - 4.2.20 The SWNP sets policy on the mix of housing sizes.
+This is because many people are obliged to seek social housing if they only need and can afford a one-bedroom property, because the open market is not providing (enough) one-bedroom properties.
+Just because the open market finds it more profitable to deliver bigger properties, this does not mean that there is low/no demand for open market one-bedroom properties.